nicolas3121/TFEA-lite/README.md

 ```

 ### Compute stiffness (mass) matrices
 The model has a global degree of freedom (DOF) list by assigning a set of DOFs to every node.
-Such DOF list is a dictionary that maps a string key (for example, "12ux" for node id 12, translational displacement in $x$) to a unique global DOF index (0-based).
+Such DOF list is a dictionary that maps a string key (for example, ```'12ux'``` for node ID 12, translational displacement in $x$) to a unique global DOF index (0-based).
 Users can create the list from:

 ```python
 model.gen_list_dof(model, dof_per_node = ['ux', 'uy'])